Which of the following statements is/are correct?

 The private sector drives innovation and economic growth in a competitive environment in the following ways:

-Competition Forces Improvement — Intense competition in the private sector forces firms to continuously improve quality, reduce costs, and innovate to capture market share.
+Competition Forces Improvement — Intense competition in the private sector forces firms to continuously improve and innovate.

-Independent Management — Private sector undertakings are managed by their owners or professional managers without government interference, allowing fast and flexible decision-making.
+Independent Management — Private sector undertakings are managed by their owners or professional managers without government interference.

-Investment in Research and Development — To stay ahead of competitors, private firms invest heavily in R&D, leading to new inventions, patents, and technologies.
+Investment in Research and Development — To stay ahead of competitors, private firms invest heavily in R&D, leading to new inventions.

 What is a joint sector enterprise?